Rakdoslover/project_randomizer/README.md

 ## Sources

-1. The GIFs that i didn't already own are marked with "Fitness-Programmer.com", they own the originals and you can find the images through this link "[https://fitnessprogramer.com/#]".
+1. The GIFs that i didn't already own are marked with "Fitness-Programmer.com", they own the originals and you can find the images through this link [Fitness Programmer](https://fitnessprogramer.com/#).
-2. Found info on the toggle funtion through Stackoverflow and their "Ask section", "[https://stackoverflow.com/questions/]".
+2. Found info on the toggle funtion through Stackoverflow and their "Ask section", [Stackoverflow](https://stackoverflow.com/questions/).
-3. Reused old code from former projects to create base structure and the idea of flex boxes, you can find most of the info i got here "[https://css-tricks.com/snippets/css/a-guide-to-flexbox/]".
+3. Reused old code from former projects to create base structure and the idea of flex boxes, you can find most of the info i got here [CSS-TRICKS](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+4. I've also used the template made by CI published on Github as a layout, can be found here [GitHub](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).